readium/annotations/README.md

 Important: This selector contains full annotated text segments and, therefore, must not be used when the publication is protected by a DRM which limits the number of characters that may be copied.

-Implementation: This selector is exported from Thorium Reader 3.1 if the publication is free from a DRM.
+Implementation: This selector is exported from Thorium Reader 3.1 if the publication is in EPUB or Web Publication format, and free from any DRM.

 Sample 3: A text segment represented as a TextQuoteSelector.